 While no car insurance policy will keep you from experiencing any loss or inconvenience at all, the best car insurance policies take care of the big problems and keep them from hurting your finances permanently.

 If your goal is “best” rather than “cheapest,” make sure you:

 - Buy enough liability coverage.
 You personally are responsible for the costs of injuries and damage you do to others.
-Liability insurance covers that – to a point.
-A homeowner with a family and any assets needs at least $100,000 in bodily injury liability coverage if he or she injures another driver -- $300,000 for any one accident.
+Liability insurance covers that to a point.
+A homeowner with a family and any assets needs at least $100,000 in bodily injury liability coverage if he or she injures another driver.
 And you should buy enough property damage liability insurance to replace the car you hit.
 Most experts say that need is at least $50,000.
-(See "Extra liability is cheap, cheap, cheap")

 - Don’t worry about ultra-low deductibles.
 If you have cash in the bank that’s easily available, there’s no reason not to save some money where you can.
 Higher deductibles on certain coverages will lower your premium.

 - Double-check your own health insurance.
 If you don’t have health insurance or you have a high-deductible health insurance plan, you may need to consider medical payments or first-party benefits.
 These coverages also protect your passengers, who would not be covered under your liability coverage.

 - Assume that other drivers are unprepared.
 About 15 percent of drivers aren’t insured at all, and many of the rest have policies that meet only state-minimum requirements.
 Uninsured and underinsured motorist bodily injury coverages can make up the difference.